Guttering Specialists in Fife and Edinburgh

 Leaking and Overflowing Gutters

-The most likely cause is simply down to blocked gutters.
-Or downpipe causes the water to back up and overflow.
+The most likely cause is simply down to blocked gutters or downpipe, causing the water to back up and overflow.

 Other causes include:

-- localised sagging or damage – there may not be a sufficient number of downpipes for gutters to efficiently discharge to.
+- Localised sagging or damage – there may not be a sufficient number of downpipes for gutters to efficiently discharge to.
+This leads to rainwater overflowing and soaking into the walls.

 - They sometimes become blocked and start overflowing at a joint.